 On successful registration of B2B invoices, the IRP provides:

 - A digitally signed QR code: This digitally signed QR code can be generated only by IRP and hence adds authenticity to the document.
-The QR code contains select information of invoice, IRN and its generation date
+The QR code contains select information of invoice, IRN and its generation date (Fig 1.2)

 - Digitally signed full invoice data: Digitally signed full invoice data as uploaded by the supplier while registering the invoice with IRP.

-The response from IRP on successful generation of IRN is illustrated here
+Fig 1.1: The response from IRP on successful generation of IRN is illustrated here

 QR code is quite an older technology development and the recent emphasis of digitization has made QR codes popular.
-Quick Response Code or QR Code is a compilation of information designed to scanned by devices such as mobile.
+Quick Response Code or QR Code is a compilation of information designed to be scanned by devices such as mobile.
 While QR code can be generated for any piece of information and by anyone, the e-invoice QR Code is special because its pattern is standard and is digitally signed by IRP.

 As shown in the specimen above, the IRN QR code generated for B2B transactions will have select information from the invoice.
-The structure of QR code will remain same for any document which has been registered with IRN and generated by any entity.
+The structure of e-invoice QR Code will remain same for any document which has been registered with IRN and generated by any entity.
 The values corresponding to these standard fields, of course, will differ based on the content of invoice.

 Components of a Signed QR Code in case of IRN generated invoices